Inshore Fisheries and Conservation Authority

-Every four years a report on the conduct and operations if IFCAs is presented to the UK parliament.
-The report 2014 to 2018 found that IFCAs "have demonstrated the local leadership that is expected of them as statutory regulators" and that "future funding, compounded by increasing responsibilities, also emerges as a significant factor in the effective delivery of the IFCAs' statutory duties".
+Every four years a report on the conduct and operations of IFCAs is presented to the UK parliament.
+The 2014-2018 report found that IFCAs "have demonstrated the local leadership that is expected of them as statutory regulators" and that "future funding, compounded by increasing responsibilities, also emerges as a significant factor in the effective delivery of the IFCAs' statutory duties".

-The IFCAs are represented nationally by an Association, The Association of Inshore Fisheries and Conservation Authorities.
+The IFCAs are represented nationally by the Association of Inshore Fisheries and Conservation Authorities.